yfndev/ybudget/README.md

 - Every function argument is validated at runtime using Convex validators, so that we can make sure that the data is correct
 - This prevents malformed data from entering the system

+**9. Type-Safe Database Operations**

+- Convex uses type-safe queries to prevent NoSQL injection attacks
+- All database operations use typed query methods, not string concatenation

-**9. Internal vs Public Functions**
+**10. Internal vs Public Functions**

 - We separate sensitive operations (like payment fulfillment, user management) into internal functions
 - These internal functions can only be called from our backend (not from client code)

 #### Third Party Integration Security

-**10. Stripe Webhook Verification**
+**11. Stripe Webhook Verification**

 - Every Stripe webhook is verified before we process it using `STRIPE_WEBHOOKS_SECRET`
-- This way, attackers can't fake payment confirmations
+- Webhooks are signed with HMAC-SHA256 using a shared secret

-**11. Secure Payment Processing**
+**12. Secure Payment Processing**

 - We don't store any credit card data, as we can rely on Stripe as market leader for that
 - Subscriptions are managed through Stripe's customer portal and only the subscriptionId and customerId is saved in our database

+### Attack Prevention

+**13. Cross-Site Scripting (XSS)**

+- Content Security Policy headers restrict which resources can be loaded
+- React automatically escapes user input when rendering
+- We don't use `dangerouslySetInnerHTML` or eval anywhere in the codebase

+**14. Rate Limiting**

+- Convex provides built-in rate limiting on queries and mutations
+- Prevents brute force attacks on login and API endpoints

-### Session Management
+### Production Deployment

-**12. Secure Session Handling**

-- We use Convex Auth to manage sessions with JWT tokens and automatic token rotation
-- Sessions expire automatically and users need to re-authenticate after some time
-- Tokens are stored using httpOnly cookies, so JavaScript can't access them
+**15. Secure Deployment Architecture**

+- Frontend deployed on Vercel: automatic HTTPS, DDoS protection, CDN caching
+- Backend functions run on Convex Cloud: managed security patches, automated encrypted backups
+- Organization data isolated by `organizationId` at query level - even Convex support can't access customer data

 **📋 Threat Model:**
-For a comprehensive threat analysis including STRIDE analysis and our data flow chart have a look at our [Threat model](security/Threatmodel.md)
+For a comprehensive threat analysis including STRIDE analysis and our data flow chart have a look at our [Threat model](security/ThreatModel.md)

 ---